3. Deploy vLLM inference service

 **Debugging tip**

-* Verify sufficient storage in model cache PVC
+* Verify sufficient storage in the model cache PersistentVolumeClaim (PVC).

 </Note>